A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

 \cite{gupta1999theory} introduced another crucial generalized distribution called the generalized exponential (GE) distribution, which emerges as a specific case within the three-parameter exponentiated-Weibull model.
 The GE distribution has two parameters- a shape and a rate (or scale, defined as the inverse of rate) parameter.
 This distribution boils down to an exponential distribution when the shape parameter is one.
-Thus, with an additional shape parameter, it expands the capabilities of the exponential distribution, making it more adaptable to various datasets.
+Thus, an additional shape parameter expands the capabilities of the exponential distribution, making it more adaptable to various datasets.
 Since its introduction, many researchers have integrated substantial advancements in exploring different properties, estimation strategies, extensions, and applications of this distribution.
 For instance, \cite{gupta2001exponentiated} found the efficacy of GE distribution compared to gamma or Weibull distributions, whereas \cite{gupta2001generalized} discussed different methods of estimating the parameters of GE distribution. \cite{jaheen2004empirical}, \cite{raqab2005bayesian}, and \cite{kundu2008generalized} explored Bayesian estimation and prediction methods in this context. \cite{gupta2007generalized} reviewed the existing results and discussed some new estimation methods and their characteristics.
-Numerous researchers have modeled the experimental data using GE distribution across several disciplines like meteorological studies \citep{madi2007bayesian, hazra2022minimum}; flood frequency analysis \citep{markiewicz2015generalized}; reliability analysis \citep{aslam2007economic}; lifetime analysis \citep{cota2009alternative}; risk analysis \citep{sarhan2007analysis}.
-But, as of our knowledge, any GE regression-type model has never been proposed in the literature.
-In this study, taking a step beyond exponential regression, we employ the GE regression framework to explore rainfall patterns.
+Numerous researchers have modeled the experimental data using GE distribution across several disciplines, like meteorological studies \citep{madi2007bayesian, hazra2024minimum}; flood frequency analysis \citep{markiewicz2015generalized}; reliability analysis \citep{aslam2007economic}; lifetime analysis \citep{cota2009alternative}; risk analysis \citep{sarhan2007analysis}.
+However, as of our knowledge, regression-type models based on the GE distribution have never been proposed in the literature.
+Besides, searching using the phrase \textit{Generalized exponential regression} in Google Scholar or ChatGPT does not lead to any relevant papers.
+Existing works on the GE distribution focus mainly on its properties or distributional parameter estimation, but do not extend to regression models where the parameters are modeled through covariates.
+In particular, there is no evidence of either frequentist or Bayesian estimation methods for a parametric or semiparametric GE regression framework.